-- establish the overall scientific strategy for the ERC, in the light of scientific opportunities and European scientific needs; - on a permanent basis, in accordance with the scientific strategy, ensure the establishment of the work programme and necessary modifications, including calls for proposals and criteria and, as may be required, the definition of specific topics or target groups (e.g. starting /emerging teams); (2) Scientific management, monitoring and quality control:

-- as appropriate, from a scientific perspective, establish positions on implementation and management of calls for proposals, evaluation criteria, peer review processes including the selection of experts, the methods for peer review and proposal evaluation and the necessary implementing rules and guidelines, on the basis of which the proposal to be funded will be determined under the supervision of the Scientific Council; as well as any other matter affecting the achievements and impact of the ERC's activities, and the quality of the research carried out, simplify and improve its procedures in order to ensure that these principles are met.
-Given the unique structure and role of the ERC as a science-led funding body the implementation and management of the activities of the ERC will be reviewed and evaluated on an ongoing basis with the full involvement of the Scientific Council to assess its achievements and to adjust and improve procedures and structures on the basis of experience.
+- establish the overall scientific strategy for the ERC, in the light of scientific opportunities and European scientific needs; - on a permanent basis, in accordance with the scientific strategy, ensure the monitor the operation of the ERC and consider how best to achieve its broader objectives.
+It will develop the ERC's mix of support measures as necessary to respond to emerging needs.
+The ERC will aim for excellence in its own operations.
+The administrative and staffing costs for the ERC relating to the Scientific Council and dedicated implementation structure will be consistent with lean and cost-effective management.
+Administrative expenditure will be kept to a minimum, consistent with ensuring the resources necessary for world class implementation, in order to maximise funding for frontier research.
+ERC awards will be made and grants operated according to simple procedures that maintain the focus on excellence, encourage initiative and combine flexibility with accountability.
+The ERC will continuously look for further ways to simplify and improve its procedures in order to ensure that these principles are Given the unique structure and role of the ERC as a science-led funding body the implementation and management of the activities of the ERC will be reviewed and evaluated on an ongoing basis with the full involvement of the Scientific Council to assess its achievements and to adjust and improve procedures and structures on the basis of experience.
 1.1.
 The Scientific Council In order to carry out its tasks, as set out in Article 7, the Scientific Council will: (1) Develop scientific strategy:

-- establish the overall scientific strategy for the ERC, in the light of scientific opportunities and European scientific needs; - on a permanent basis, in accordance with the scientific strategy, ensure the establishment of the work programme and necessary modifications, including calls for proposals and criteria and, as may be required, the definition of specific topics or target groups (e.g. starting /emerging teams); (2) carry out scientific management, monitoring and quality control: - as appropriate, from a scientific perspective, establish positions on implementation and management of calls for proposals, develop evaluation criteria, peer review processes including the selection of experts, the methods for peer review and proposal evaluation and the necessary implementing rules and guidelines, on the basis of which the proposal to be funded will be determined under the supervision of the Scientific Council; as well as any other matter affecting the achievements and impact of the ERC's activities, and the quality of the including the principal provisions of the ERC Model Grant Agreement; monitor quality of operations and evaluate implementation and achievements and make recommendations for corrective or future actions.
-(3) Communication and dissemination:

-assure communication with the scientific community and key stakeholders on the ERC's activities and achievements; - regularly report to the Commission on its own activities.
+- establish the overall scientific strategy for the ERC, in the light of scientific opportunities and European scientific needs; - on a permanent basis, in accordance with the scientific strategy, ensure the establishment of the work programme and necessary modifications, including calls for proposals and criteria and, as may be required, the definition of specific topics or target groups (e.g. starting /emerging teams); - (2) Scientific management, monitoring and quality control: - as appropriate, from a scientific perspective, establish positions on implementation and management of calls for proposals, evaluation criteria, peer review processes including the selection of experts, the methods for peer review and proposal evaluation and the necessary implementing rules and guidelines, on the basis of which the proposal to be funded will be determined under the supervision of the Scientific Council; as well as any other matter affecting the achievements and impact of the ERC's activities, and the quality of the research carried out, including the principal provisions of the ERC Model Grant Agreement; - monitor quality of operations and evaluate implementation and achievements and make recommendations for corrective or future actions. - (3) Communication and dissemination: - assure communication with the scientific community and key stakeholders on the ERC's activities and achievements; - regularly report to the Commission on its own activities.